michellefame/geol-enst-253-labs/README.md

 # GEOL/ENST 253: Geospatial Inquiry & GIS — Labs & Projects Manual

-[cite_start]Welcome to the online lab and project manual for GEOL/ENST 253. [cite_start]Use the directory below to navigate through our weekly assignments and course projects.
+Welcome to the online lab and project manual for GEOL/ENST 253.
+Use the directory below to navigate through our weekly assignments and course projects.

 ## Laboratory Manuals
 * [Lab 1: Introduction to GIS & Geospatial Data](lab1.md)